Lorraine 37L: Production

 The commission approved the type during late 1937, being especially impressed by the rugged suspension system.
 It was decided in September 1939 to reserve the total production capacity of the suspension elements for the larger tractor.
 This implied that the shorter Lorraine replacement for the Renault UE, though also favoured over other candidates, would not be taken into production: an order of hundred made early 1939 was that month shifted towards the longer version.

 In 1938, three orders were made: of 78, 100 and another 100 vehicles of the Tracteur de ravitaillement pour chars 1937 L (TRC 37L); in 1939, before the war, a fourth order of 100 followed, and then a fifth of 74, to which was added the replacement order of 100 for a total of 552.
-The first vehicle was delivered by Lorraine on 11 January 1939; 212 had been delivered on 1 September 1939.
+The first vehicle was delivered by Lorraine on 11 January 1939; 212 had been delivered by 1 September 1939.

-The ambitious plans made after the outbreak of war for the expansion of the number of armoured divisions meant that the Lorraine 37L orders had to be enlarged accordingly, bringing the total to 1012.
+The ambitious plans made after the outbreak of war for the expansion of the number of armoured divisions meant that the Lorraine 37L orders had to be enlarged accordingly, bringing the total to 1,012.
 The intended initial production rate was fifty per month, to be expanded to seventy.
 To assist in the manufacture, a second assembly hall was erected by Fouga at Béziers, where it was hoped that it could produce at first twenty and later thirty vehicles per month.
-In reality, this number was never attained; e.g. 20 were made in January, 32 by both companies in May 1940.
-On 26 May 1940, 432 vehicles had been delivered to the army by Lorraine and Fouga out of 440 produced.
+In reality, this number was never attained; e.g. 20 were made in January and 32 by both companies in May 1940.
+By 26 May 1940, 432 vehicles had been delivered to the army from Lorraine and Fouga out of 440 produced.
 Production continued after that date and an estimated total of about 480 to 490 had been reached by 25 June 1940, the end of the Battle of France.